Di-ayy-go/di-ayy-go.github.io/content/_index.md

     content:
       title: What Our Participants Say
       subtitle: |
         Our first Amsterdam Policy Hackathon was a tremendous success!
-Here's what participants had to say about their experience.
+Here's what participants had to say about their experience. <a href="/events/2025/#more-testimonials-on-linkedin" style="color: #0077b5; text-decoration: none;">View more testimonials on LinkedIn</a>.
       text: |
         <div class="row testimonials">
           <div class="col-lg-6 mb-4">